The Ethics of Genome Editing in Livestock

 Devolder, K. and Eggel, M., (2019), 'No Pain, No Gain?
 In Defence of Genetically Disenhancing (Most) Research Animals', Animals (Basel), Vol: 9(4) [PMC6523187]

-Advisor (written and oral contributions) at a workshop organized by the Nuffield Council on Bioethics on gene editing in farm animals, London, 17 July 2019.
+Advisor: (written and oral contributions) at a workshop organized by the Nuffield Council on Bioethics on gene editing in farm animals, London, 17 July 2019.
+See below for published report.